NorthernTempest/wandering_bastion/docs/lore/place/state/index.md

 - Free City of Brinham: academic city-state of art, magic, and philosophy
 - Gohlarr’ehd Savannah: wildlands of ancient ruins
 - Glorindt Dominion: eusocial deep gnome empire
-- [The Great Alliance of the Wounded Coast](../nation/great-alliance.md): allied city-states of bygone paragons
+- [The Great Alliance of the Wounded Coast](great-alliance/index.md): allied city-states of bygone paragons
-- The Great Lingering Sorrow: cursed ancient battlefield of enormous scale
 - Harrowthorn Grand Duchy: home state of the benevolent vampire lord
 - Holy Eiga Union: union of undersea theocracies
 - Kaer Avenyr: crashed flying citadel of the storm dwarves